aeternity/ae_mdw/README.md

 }
 ```

-These endpoints allows pagination, with typical `forward/backward` direction or scope denoted by `gen/from-to`.
+These endpoints allow pagination, with typical `forward/backward` direction or scope denoted by `gen/from-to`.

 ### `/v2/minerstats`